cran/ggstatsplot/README.md

 I’m happy to receive bug reports, suggestions, questions, and (most of all) contributions to fix problems and add features.
 I personally prefer using the `GitHub` issues system over trying to reach out to me in other ways (personal e-mail, Twitter, etc.).
-Pull requests for contributions are encouraged.
+Pull Requests for contributions are encouraged.

-Here are some simple ways in which you can contribute:
+Here are some simple ways in which you can contribute (in the increasing order of commitment):

   - Read and correct any inconsistencies in the [documentation](https://indrajeetpatil.github.io/ggstatsplot/)